On the dynamics and integrability of the Ziegler pendulum: Case

-Regularity and irregularity of solutions can be also seen in the projection of these solutions into the three-dimensional space $(\varphi_1, v_1, v_2)$.
-In the case of regular behavior with zero $mLCE$, the solution lies on a two-dimensional surface.
-For the trajectory with strictly positive $mLCE$, th closure of the projection of the trajectory covers three-dimensional domains (Fig.~6).

-We also present `the Poincare sections' of a family of solutions, from which it is also can be seen that the regular dynamics co-exists with the chaotic dynamics.
+Regularity and irregularity of solutions can also be seen in the `Poincar{\'e} section' of a family of solutions, from which it can also be seen that regular dynamics coexists with chaotic dynamics (Fig. 9).
 We consider ten initial conditions $(\pi, 0, 1/10, (n + 1)/10)$, $0 \leqslant n < 10$, $n \in \mathbb{Z}$.
-For each corresponding solution we consider its projection into the three-dimensional space $(\varphi_1, v_1, v_2)$, and then the section of this projection by the plane $v_1 = 0$.
+For each corresponding solution we consider its projection onto the three-dimensional space $(\varphi_1, v_1, v_2)$, and then the section formed by the intersection of this projection with the plane $v_1 = 0$.

-The obtained sets of points are not the Poincare section in the usual sense since we consider the section of the projections of solutions.
-In particular, it is possible that there exist more than one solution which intersects the plane $v_1 = 0$ in a given point.
-The resulting sections are presented in Fig.~7.
-It can be seen that for relatively small initial velocity the solutions are regular (lie on a two-dimensional surface) and become chaotic as velocity becomes larger.
+The resulting sets of points are not the Poincar\'e section in the usual sense since we consider the section of the projections of solutions.
+In particular, it is possible that there exists more than one solution which intersects the plane $v_1 = 0$ at a given point.
+The resulting sections are shown in Fig.~9.
+It can be seen that for the relatively small initial velocity the solutions are regular (lie on a two-dimensional surface) and become chaotic as the velocity becomes larger.